 Can Allergies or Stress Cause Eye Twitching?
-5 Common Causes You Should Know About
+Be Aware of These 5 Common Causes (Updated 2025)

 Have you ever had that weird and uncomfortable twitching feeling in your eye?
-The one where you really hope no one can see your eye spasming?
-That feeling is the rippling of muscle contractions in the eyelid called myokymia.
-Many of our patients ask if their allergies or stress can cause eye twitching, but the truth is it can be triggered by a number of things.
-Fortunately, most of these causes are typically not related to serious medical problems, as we’ll discuss later in this post.
+Many of our patients ask if their allergies or stress cause eye twitching, but the truth is this can be triggered by a number of things.
+Fortunately, most of these causes are typically not related to common eye concerns or medical problems, as we’ll discuss later in this post.

-Sometimes, there are more serious forms of eye twitching such as blepharospasm, a neurological condition characterized by forcible closure of the eyelids, and hemifacial spasms, an involuntary twitching of the facial muscles on one side of the face.
-These two conditions are not very common and should be treated by an eye doctor.
+Eye twitching can range from minor, occasional spasms to more persistent, involuntary movements.
+The most common form, known as myokymia, feels like a subtle rippling of muscle contractions in the eyelid.
+However, more serious forms of eye twitching exist, such as blepharospasm, a neurological condition characterized by forcible closure of the eyelids, and hemifacial spasms, an involuntary twitching of the facial muscles on one side of the face.
+While these conditions are rare, they should be evaluated and treated by an eye doctor.

 5 Common Causes of Eye Twitching